Access function logs

 # Date filter

-By default, the function log displays a live tail of the Latest logs.
-You can also filter by data from the Last hour, or select Custom to input a specific date and time range.
+By default, the function log displays a live tail of the latest activity in Real-time.
+You can also filter to review data from a specific time period, including the Last hour, Last day, Last 7 days, or select Custom to input a specific date and time range.

 # Text filter